Learn the Issues

 Advocate for Alaska’s state single audit to align with the federal threshold

 In 2017, Foraker successfully advocated for a change in the State Single Audit threshold to match the federal threshold.
-This effort saved both the state and nonprofits time and money as it eliminated the gap between state and federal requirements.
-In October 2024, the Office of Management & Budget issued new rules, including raising the federal audit threshold, again creating a gap between state and federal requirements.
-A national shortage of auditors and an increase in nonprofits receiving government funding exacerbates the need to align the thresholds.
+This effort saved both the state and nonprofits time and money by eliminating the gap between state and federal requirements.
+In October 2024, the Office of Management and Budget issued new rules, including raising the federal audit threshold, again creating a gap between state and federal requirements.
+We support legislation or regulatory changes to the state audit threshold.

 Provide reliable data on the gender pay gap to spur action

 We advocate for legislative and regulatory changes that create an equitable and productive Alaska workforce, including legislation that promotes pay transparency, a proven practice for eliminating the gender pay gap.
-Working with the UAA Center for Economic Development and Alaska Department of Labor, we produce data to drive the move to eliminate the pay gap.
+Working with the UAA Center for Economic Development and Alaska Department of Labor and Workforce Development, we produce data to advance efforts to eliminate the pay gap.

 Promote nonpartisan voter engagement